jessepav/lacygoill-wiki-backup/admin/compiling.md

 autodeb is an  experimental script that should perform the  job of both auto-apt and checkinstall at the same time.

-## learn how to create your own package (to avoid checkinstall which is too buggy)
+## learn how to create your own package (to avoid checkinstall which is a hack/too buggy)

 <https://wiki.debian.org/HowToPackageForDebian>
 <https://wiki.debian.org/Packaging>